emews/emews-project-creator/README.md

 The workflow template configuration file can be used to specify any of a workflow template's configuration parameters when those parameters are not specified on the command line.
-This file is in yaml format Sample configuration files can be found [here](https://github.com/emews/emews-project-creator/tree/master/example_cfgs) in the `example_cfgs` directory in the EMEWS Creator github repository.
+This file is in yaml format.
+Sample configuration files can be found [here](https://github.com/emews/emews-project-creator/tree/master/example_cfgs) in the `example_cfgs` directory in the EMEWS Creator github repository.
 Arguments